-SOC224 Sociology of Violence, Terrorism, and War
+SOC224 Sociology of Violence, Terrorism, and War 4 class hr/wk, 4 cr.

 Introduces the sociological study of violence, terrorism, and war.
 Explores violence within the context of domestic and international terrorism and war.
 Focuses on the role of social institutions, issues of power and inequality, social interaction, and cultural components as they relate to violence, terrorism, and war.
 Examines emerging strategies in prevention, responses, and engagement as well as the social costs of violence, terrorism, and war.
-Offered as needed; CL

-SOC232 Death and Dying: A Socio-Cultural Perspective
+SOC232 Death and Dying: A Socio-Cultural Perspective 4 class hr/wk, 4 cr.